kidscancode/godot_recipes/src/content/g101/gdscript/gdscript_start.md

 ![alt](/godot_recipes/img/gds_01_attach.png?width=250)

 Next you need to decide where you want the script saved and what to call it.
-If you've named the node, the script will automatically be named to match it.
+If you've named the node, the script will automatically be named to match it (so unless you've changed anything this script will likely be called "Sprite.gd").

 Now the script editor window opens up, and this is your new, empty sprite script.
 Godot has automatically included some lines of code, as well as some comments describing what they do.